Building stronger, more climate-resilient communities

 The Government of Canada provides $530 million to municipalities through the Green Municipal Fund to help communities adapt to climate change

-OTTAWA, ON, June 3, 2024 /CNW/ - Communities across Canada need new infrastructure that is built for healthy, affordable living, economic sustainability and ensures the safety of homes and businesses in the 21st century.
-Making our communities more liveable in a world impacted by climate-related events including floods, storms, and wildfires means planning ahead and building more resilient roads, bridges, water treatment facilities, telecommunication, networks evacuation routes and much more.
+OTTAWA, ON, June 3, 2024 /CNW/ - Communities across Canada need new infrastructure that is built for healthy, affordable living, economic sustainability and ensures the safety of homes and businesses in this 21st century.
+Making our communities more liveable in a world impacted by climate-related events including floods, storms, and wildfires means planning ahead and building more resilient roads, bridges, water treatment facilities, telecommunication networks, evacuation routes and much more.

 To provide fairness for every generation, create new opportunities and launch Canadian Environment Week, the Government of Canada is accelerating adaptation support for resilient municipal infrastructure.